-I would like to present for your review and comment the Draft Business Plan for Lander Field Office Campgrounds.
+I would like to present the Final Business Plan for Lander Field Office Campgrounds.
 The Bureau of Land Management (BLM) Lander Field Office (LFO) currently manages three campgrounds that annually provide over 3,000 visitors with outstanding camping opportunities on their public lands.
-The draft business plan proposes to establish a field office wide campground business plan that standardizes fees for all campgrounds within the field office.
+Consistent with the Federal lands Recreation Enhancement Act (FLREA) this business plan establishes a field office wide campground business plan that standardizes fees for all campgrounds within the field office.
 This includes Atlantic City, Big Atlantic Gulch, and Cottonwood Campgrounds.